How To Choose The Safest And Healthiest Mattresses

 LIFEKIND AND OMIThe same factory makes these two lines and their workmanship and customer service are excellent.
 Lifekind sells through their online store and does not offer mattresses for sale in showrooms.
 They have a big yearly sale with typically 40% off, and several other sales during the year, so be sure to sign up for their emails.
 OMI is the higher-end wholesale line, which they sell to retail showrooms across the country.
 The materials are essentially the same as Lifekind, but the products are more luxurious and more expensive.
 The bonus is you can try before you buy by visiting a showroom, which you can locate on their website.
 Not all showrooms include all models, so you may have to visit more than one to find the mattress that is right for you.

-SAVVY REST AND SOARING HEART NATURAL BEDSSavvy Rest and Soaring Heart are also highly reputable and respected for many of the same reasons as Lifekind and OMI.
+SAVVY REST, SOARING HEART and NATUREPEDIC NATURAL BEDSSavvy Rest, Soaring Heart and Naturepedic are also highly reputable and respected for many of the same reasons as Lifekind and OMI.
 Both Savvy Rest and Soaring Heart’s facilities and equipment are dedicated to organic-only.
 The one exception is Soaring Heart's quilted 5 zone mattress.
 For that mattress, which has a quilted cover, they outsource their quilting to a company that uses a non-organic dedicated quilting machine.
 That means that conventional materials, which are synthetic and possibly treated, are also run through the same machine.
 Therefore, chemical cross-contamination from battings or fabrics is a possibility.

 HOPE MATTRESS BY MY GREEN MATTRESS CO.The Hope Mattress is one of the most affordable safe latex mattress options.
 They don’t use adhesives because they button tuft and it is the only mattress this company carries without innersprings.
 This facility is also dedicated.